unbit/uwsgi-docs/FallbackConfig.rst

 A very common problem is screwing-up the port on which the instance is listening.

-To emulate this kind of error we try to bind on port 80 as unprivileged user:
+To emulate this kind of error we try to bind on port 80 as an unprivileged user:

 .. code-block:: sh